alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/readme.md

 	1. Define HTTP Resources
 		Sentinel starter defines all HTTP URLS as resources by relative paths.
 If you only want to add flow control for your HTTP services, you do not need to modify your code.

-	1. Define Custom Resources
+	2. Define Custom Resources
-		If you want to implement flow control or degradation for a specific method, you can add an @EnableSentinel annotation to the method, as shown in the code below.
+		If you want to implement flow control or degradation for a specific method, you can add an @SentinelResource annotation to the method, as shown in the code below.

-			@EnableSentinel("resource")
+			@SentinelResource("resource")
 			public String hello() {
 				return "Hello";
 			}